ghoelzl/microbit_nanochess/Readme.md

-# Toledo Nanochess on BBC micro:bit
+# Toledo Nanochess on the BBC micro:bit

 ## Introduction
 Some years ago I had the idea of implementing a chess program on the BBC micro:bit (https://microbit.org) since